emg2speech: Synthesizing speech from electromyography using self-supervised speech models

-Prior work also faces several practical limitations.
-For instance, \cite{littlejohn2025streaming, metzger2023high} use a small-vocabulary corpus containing only 1,024 words, and in \cite{littlejohn2025streaming}, each test sentence was exposed to the model an average of 6.94 times during training.
-Moreover, the speaking rates in these studies are restricted to 45–78 words per minute—well below the typical conversational range of 110–160 words per minute.
-These constraints reflect the current scope and practical limitations of existing neural speech interface systems.
+Despite this progress, prior work faces several practical limitations.
+For instance, \citet{littlejohn2025streaming, metzger2023high} use a small-vocabulary corpus containing only 1{,}024 words, and in \citet{littlejohn2025streaming} (where motor-cortex neural activity is converted into speech), each test sentence was presented to the model an average of 6.94 times during training.
+Moreover, these studies are not fully reproducible due to limited implementation details and the lack of public access to the data used in the experiments.
+Since non-speech-to-speech conversion typically involves multiple components in an end-to-end pipeline, opaque designs make it difficult to reproduce results and to compare methods fairly.
+These limitations motivate the need for richer public datasets and reproducible benchmarks for fair evaluation, both of which we provide in this work.

-To address these shortcomings, we create and open-source a large-vocabulary corpus (approximately 9 hours of EMG speech data) comprising over 6,800 unique words, articulated at a natural speaking rate of around 115 words per minute.
-Since data scarcity and signal distribution shifts remain core challenges in neural interface research, our approach focuses on understanding the intrinsic structure of EMG signals to guide encoder design grounded in articulatory mechanisms.

-A substantial body of prior work \cite{jou2006towards, kapur2020non, meltzner2018development, toth09_interspeech, 8114359, 8578038, littlejohn2025streaming} has laid the groundwork for the development of EMG-based speech interfaces.
-However, several shortcomings remain, including the use of private datasets, lack of reproducible benchmarks, and opaque architectures.
-Since EMG-to-speech conversion typically involves multiple components in an end-to-end pipeline, opaque designs make it particularly difficult to reproduce results and compare methods fairly.
-Moreover, evaluations are often limited to small-vocabulary settings (e.g., fewer than 500 words) or scenarios where alignments between EMG and audio are known a priori.
-In our work, we address all of these limitations.